arisfanjul/CovEffectinROCcurves/README.md

 ### References

-Fanjul-Hevia, A., Pardo-Fernández, J.C., González-Manteiga, W. (2024) A new test for assessing the covariate effect in ROC curves.
-ArXive preprint \[link\].
+Fanjul-Hevia, A., Pardo-Fernández, J.C., González-Manteiga, W. (2024) A new test for assessing the covariate effect in ROC curves. arXiv preprint arXiv:2411.17464.
+[Link](https://arxiv.org/abs/2411.17464).